 Materials Hose Fittings Are Made Of

 Hoses, as well as fittings, come in many different types and materials.
 Importantly, the material used for the hydraulic hose fitting defines its properties.
-Most common fittings are made of plastic, steel, stainless steel, copper, brass or aluminum.
+Most common fittings are made of plastic, steel, stainless steel, or brass.

 Plastic fittings generally are considered more resistant to the corrosion but are weaker and less durable.
 Therefore, they are the least popular choice when it comes to hydraulic applications despite their low price.
 Due to the high-pressure ratings, metal fittings are a better fit.